Song Joong-ki: 2012–2015: Leading roles and military enlistment

 Song described 2012 as a "phenomenal year" for his career.
 He played the titular character in fantasy romance film A Werewolf Boy, which premiered at the 2012 Toronto International Film Festival.
 In preparation for his role, Song watched nature documentaries and observed stray dogs on the streets to learn how to mime and imitate the body movements of an animal.
 He also repeatedly watched Tim Burton's 1990 romantic fantasy Edward Scissorhands, Matt Reeves' 2010 vampire flick Let Me In, and Gollum in The Lord of the Rings.
 The film was screened at the Busan International Film Festival, and became the most successful Korean melodrama of all time, with more than 7 million tickets sold.

 The same year, he took on his first leading drama role in television, The Innocent Man.
 His assured and nuanced portrayal of an antihero received praise from critics and audience.
 The drama attracted high ratings, which along with the impressive box office run of A Werewolf Boy, cemented Song's image in the press as the "savior" of the melodrama genre both on the big and small screen.
 Song won Top Excellence Award (Actor) at the 20th Korean Culture and Entertainment Awards, 1st K-Drama Star Awards and the 2012 KBS Drama Awards.

 In February 2013, after his contract with entertainment agency Sidus HQ expired, Song announced that he would be joining Blossom Entertainment.

-Prior to his enlistment for his mandatory military service, Song held a fan meeting on August 17, 2013.
 He then enlisted on August 27 at the 102nd draft camp in Chuncheon.
 He served in an infantry unit assigned to patrol and conduct reconnaissance missions along the DMZ and was discharged on May 26, 2015.